ez-spark/jsllab/README.md

 # To run your models you need to compile

-Don't worry you are covered: use docker (i will you explain the steps).
+Don't worry weìve got you covered: use docker (i will you explain the steps).

 Since jsllab read your models directly from webassembly you need to embed the .bin files during the compilation.